xcuadrado/api/README.md

 	curl -H 'Accept: application/vnd.easymarketing.com; version=1' http://api.easymarketing.de/

 If you don't provide this version header the API will fallback to the default value which is always the most current API version.
 At the time of writing that is version 1 so currently there is no difference with or without providing the header.
-Should the API version get increased to the next number and your requests do not provide the version then you might experience unexpected results because the version increase might break the behaviour of certain routes.
+Should the API major version get increased to the next number and your requests do not provide the version then you might experience unexpected results because the version increase might break the behaviour of certain routes.

 ### Authentication

+#### Authenticating calls to the Easymarketing API

 The authentication of these API calls is handled via the HTTP `Authorization` Header or URL Params.